Dates Available

 • Professionally finish, including the application of the top fabric, bottom cloth and different trims

-Emphasis is on a practical approach to learning through a series of exercises, combined with tutor demonstrations, hand outs and student discussion.
+Emphasis is on a practical approach to learning through a series of excersises, combined with tutor demonstrations, hand outs and student discussion.
 The personal project gives students an opportunity to use the skills learnt to produce a completed chair of their choice to take home.
-Students are encouraged to keep a good work book of practical skills, sample materials and research.
+Students will be encouraged to keep a good work book of practical skills, sample materials and research.
+Students are required to check their project is suitable with the tutor sam.edkins@morleycollege.ac.uk.

 Entry requirements

-The course is aimed at giving beginners an introduction to traditional upholstery and improvers, the chance to practice and perfect their skills.
+The course is aimed at giving beginners an introduction to traditional upholstery and improvers, chance to practice and perfect their skills.
 The practical work undertaken does require a level of strength and mobility.
-There is limited storage capacity in the studio.
-In advance of the class, students are required to check their project is suitable with the tutor sam.edkins@morleycollege.ac.uk

 What you need to know before you enrol